nadilHesara/BBMS/BBMS/README.md

 - ✅ QR code scanning for donor check-in.
 - ✅ AI-based prediction for blood demand analysis.
 - ✅ Offline PWA support for hospitals in low-connectivity areas.

 ---
-## 📞 Support

-For support and questions, please contact the development team or create an issue in the repository.
-   - Thilokya Angeesa  - thilokyaangeesa@gmail.com
-   - Nadil Hesara     -  nadilheasara@gmail.com
-   - Sandenie Withana  - pisandeniwith@gmail.com
-   - Hesandi Siwmini   - hesandism@gmail.com

----

-## 📄 License

-This project is licensed under the **MIT License**.
-You are free to use, modify, and distribute this project with attribution.

----